VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vm/content/victoriatraces/keyConcepts.md

 - /victoriatraces/keyConcepts.html
 ---

-> VictoriaTraces is currently under active development and not ready for production use.
-It is built on top of VictoriaLogs and therefore shares some flags and APIs.
-These will be fully separated once VictoriaTraces reaches a stable release.
-Until then, features may change or break without notice.

 ## Data model

 VictoriaTraces is built on VictoriaLogs.
 It's recommended to go through [the data model of VictoriaLogs](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) first.